 Forwarding and POP/IMAP tab, choose Enable POP for all mail in the POP download section and save your changes.

-Open a new browser tab and sign-in with your new Gmail account.
+gmail.com and sign-in with your new Gmail account where you would like to transfer your old emails.
 Next, go to Settings, click the Accounts and Import tab, and choose Import mail and contacts.